Zequez/logseq-vault/pages/Living in the Gift.md

 		- Polarization as a symptom of the breakdown of community
 		- You can't have "community" be the motivation for community; there has to be some other aim we are willing to commit to.
 	- # We are in this Together
+		- "On some level this person is an ally"
 		-
 		-
 -